 As part of the State’s harbor modernization plan, the relocation of another carrier’s operations will allow Matson to expand its current Sand Island Terminal into Piers 51A and 51B.
 This 30 percent increase in waterfront space will allow for the integration of Matson’s roll-on, roll-off operations that are currently across the channel at Pier 32.

 Three new 65 long-ton capacity gantry cranes, the biggest ship-to-shore container cranes to be deployed at any commercial harbor in Hawaii, were delivered in April 2019.
 Each new crane weighs approximately 1,290 tons.
-The gantry cranes are expected to go into service the third quarter of 2019.
+The gantry cranes went into service in the third quarter of 2019.

 The terminal expansion and improvements to the gate, container yard, electrical system, cargo identification technology and other equipment are expected to be completed in 2020.